-Happier with Gretchen Rubin is a podcast from the Panoply network.
+Happier with Gretchen Rubin is a podcast from the Cadence 13 network.
 The following is a curated list of all the "Try This at Home" suggestions related to TIME.

 Episode no. Try This at Home Suggestion

 1. The one-minute rule, as a way to keep clutter under control.

 2. Set an alarm to help yourself get to bed on time.